-All team members, the Team Manager(s), along with research notes (if any), required paperwork, and Team Identification Sign should arrive at the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and the Team Manager(s) should bring their research notes (if any), required paperwork, and Team Identification Sign to the Prep Area at least 20 minutes before their scheduled Presentation time.
+At most tournaments, the Prep Area is very near the Presentation Site.
 Once there, the Prep Area Appraiser will greet the team and accept the team's paperwork.

-The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of page 3, and five copies of page 2 of the team-completed Tournament Data Forms.
-Tournament Data Forms are only informational.
-They are not scored and are used only to help the Appraisers as they look at Challenge requirements.
+The team's paperwork includes one copy of the Declaration of Independence, one copy of page 3, and six copies of page 2 of the team-completed Tournament Data Form.
+The Tournament Data Form is only informational.
+The team's paperwork is not scored and is used only to help the Appraisers as they look at Challenge requirements.
 In addition, the team should bring one copy of any Team Clarifications it has received.